Sawezablon/sawezablon.github.io/README.md

 # Portfolio Project

 Welcome to my portfolio project!
-This repository showcases my work, skills, and achievements as a [your profession or area of expertise].
+This repository showcases my work, skills, and achievements as a Software Engineer.

 ## Table of Contents